 We partner with both the University of the Highlands and Islands (hosting fine art courses to degree level) and with Sabhal Mor Ostaig offering a number of courses including Gaelic.
 We are a unique organisation in an incredible location.
 We provide a hub for the arts, heritage and economic development of North Uist, and the Centre’s work reflects the Gaelic community, language and culture that makes the ‘place’.

-Taigh Chearsabhagh sits on the solid rock overlooking the tidal bay that is Lochmaddy (Loch nam Madadh – the Loch of the Hounds).
-Our organisation is a community focused collective, offering a stimulating and dynamic cultural programme of activities all year round for the people of Uist and visitors.
+Taigh Chearsabhagh sits on the solid rock overlooking the tidal bay that is Lochmaddy (Loch nam Madadh – the Loch of the Dogs).
+Our organisation is community focused, offering a stimulating and dynamic cultural programme of activities all year round for the people of Uist and visitors.
 We are proud of our reputation as a haven for visitors and creative practitioners.